pdfernhout/High-Performance-Organizations-Reading-List/README.md

 by Clay Shirky
 http://shirky.com/writings/group_enemy.html

 More and more companies revolve around both internal and external social software.
-Similar to one of Englebart's point, Shirky argues social software needs to be updateable to a group's emerging needs and that an online group and its software are deeply intertwined.
+Similar to one of Englebart's point, Shirky argues social software needs to be update-able to a group's emerging needs and that an online group and its software are deeply intertwined.
 Also, a key point is that hosting social software is more like having rental tenants (with rights) than having "users" for a desktop application.
 These ideas can help both in designing and selecting social software.

 ### Meshworks, Hierarchies, and Interfaces
 by Manuel De Landa